wp-plugins/fancybox-for-wordpress/readme.txt

 The plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) to ANY image links that open an image.
 This includes posts, the sidebar, etc.

-The requirements are that the link is an image (for example a thumbnail), and that it links to a JPG, PNG or GIF file (that will be the bigger image).
+The requirements are that the link is an image (for example a thumbnail), and that it links to a JPG, PNG or GIF file (that will be the full size image).

-[FancyBox](http://fancy.klade.lv/) will NOT be applied on text links, but i will implement a configuration page in the admin panel to optionally customize that and much more stuff in future versions.
+This plugin will NOT apply [FancyBox](http://fancy.klade.lv/) on text links, but i will implement a setting in the Options Page to customize this in future versions.

 Finally, i have only tested the plugin in WordPress 2.7, so it's very recomended to use it with WordPress 2.7 or later.
-However, there's no reason why you shouldn't be already using WP2.7, is there? ;)
+After all, there's no reason why you shouldn't be already using WP2.7, is there? ;)

 = Changelog =

+2.2 Updtades:

+* Updated to FancyBox 1.2.1
+* Added new settings to Options Page: Easing, padding size, border color.
+* Tweaked CSS to prevent some themes from adding unwanted styles to fancybox (especially background colors and link outlines).
+* Options Page reorganized in three sections: Appearance, Behaviour and Troubleshooting Settings, to make settings easier to find.

 2.1.1 Updtades:

 * Fixed a new bug introduced in 2.1 that prevented options from being saved.
 Sorry about the mess :(

 2.1 Updtades: